Baby Oatmeal | Oat Porridge for Baby

 This basic oatmeal recipe for baby needs just three ingredients!

-Rolled Oats – A nutritious whole grain, and filling too.
-You could use instant or quick oats and reduce the cooking time (check packaging instructions).
+Rolled Oats – A filling whole grain.
+I always use rolled oats, but you could use instant or quick oats and reduce the cooking time (check packaging instructions).

 Water Using a little water along with milk helps to make creamy oats, that are still soft enough in texture for baby (the water penetrates the oats to soften them).